jdjakub/papers/prog-2022/prog22-manuscript.md

 As a programming system, HyperCard is interesting for a couple of reasons.
 It effectively combines visual and textual notation.
 Programs appear the same way during editing as they do during execution.
 Most notably, HyperCard supports gradual progression from the "user" role to "developer": a user may first use stacks, then go on to edit the visual aspects or choose pre-defined logic until, eventually, they learn to program in HyperTalk.

-\includepdf[pages={2}]{table.pdf}

-# Technical dimensions catalogue
+# Technical Dimensions Catalogue
 Here, we present our proposed technical dimensions in great detail.
 Please note that our intention is to provide a *reference* to be looked up and *used* as needed, not something that should be read from start to finish.
 Therefore, we recommend skimming through this for anything particularly interesting before proceeding to Section\ \ref{evaluation}.
 There, we will reference several dimensions in the context of a specific example, at which point it may be helpful to come back for more detail.
-For a quick overview, we included a concise reference sheet on the previous page, though it may make more sense after reading the relevant sections.
+For a quick overview, we include a concise reference sheet on the next page, though it may make more sense after reading the relevant sections.

 We present the dimensions grouped under *clusters*.
 These may be regarded as "topics of interest" or "areas of inquiry" when studying a given system, grouping together related dimensions against which to measure it.

 Each cluster is named and opens with a boxed *summary*, followed by a longer *discussion*, and closes with a list of any *relations* to other clusters along with any *references* if applicable.
 Within the main discussion, individual *dimensions* are listed.
 Sometimes, a particular value along a dimension (or a combination of values along several dimensions) can be recognized as a familiar pattern---perhaps with a name already established in the literature.
 These are marked as *examples*.
 Finally, interspersed discussion that is neither a *dimension* nor an *example* is introduced as a *remark*.

+We reiterate that we do not expect the proposed catalogue to be exhaustive for all aspects of programming systems, past and future.
+We welcome follow-up work expanding or challenging the aspects we have focused on here.

+\includepdf[pages={2}]{table.pdf}

 \input{prog22-alldims.tex}

 # Evaluation
 The technical dimensions should be evaluated on the basis of how useful they are for designing and analysing programming systems.
 To that end, this section demonstrates two uses of the framework.
 First, we use the dimensions to analyze the recent programming system Dark\ \cite{DarkWeb}, explaining how it relates to past work and how it contributes to the state of the art.
 Second, we use technical dimensions to identify a new unexplored point in the design space of programming systems and envision a new design that could emerge from the analysis.

-## Evaluating the Dark programming system
+## Evaluating the Dark Programming System

 Dark is a programming system for building "serverless backends", i.e. services that are used by web and mobile applications.
 It aims to make building such services easier by "removing accidental complexity"^[https://roadmap.darklang.com/goals-of-dark-v2.html] resulting from the large number of systems typically involved in their deployment and operation.
 This includes infrastructure for orchestration, scaling, logging, monitoring and versioning.
 Dark provides integrated tooling (Figure\ \ref{fig:dark}) for development and is described as _deployless_, meaning that deploying code to production is instantaneous.